 Strategic Research Directions

-In strategic planning in 2007 CUISR affirmed its mission and principles and adopted five interdisciplinary strategies in settings ranging from the local through regional and national to international levels.
+In regular strategic planning, CUISR has affirmed its mission and principles and adopted five interdisciplinary strategies in settings ranging from the local through regional and national to international levels.

-These strategic directions build on and extend our research on healthy, sustainable communities organized until 2007 in three modules—quality of life indicators, community health determinants and health policy, and community economic development—areas so interdependent that many of the projects and partners already spanned and worked in more than one module.
-Those modules came out of efforts to address health determinants, quality of life, and poverty that led to the formation of CUISR to build capacity among researchers, CBOs, and citizenry.
+These strategic directions build on and extend our research on healthy, sustainable communities—quality of life indicators, community health determinants and health policy, and community economic development— that led to the formation of CUISR to build capacity among researchers, CBOs, and citizenry.

 Today many non-governmental organizations and community groups continue to express concern over trends in poverty rates, homelessness, un/underemployment and other "markers" of declines in social program expenditures from different government levels.
 Recent governmental shifts of responsibility make the need for this study even greater.
 As well, new policies and programs can be enhanced by a scientific treatment of various QOL indicators.

-Over the past decade we have completed four iterations of data collection (2001, 2004, 2007, and 2010) to develop reliable and long-term measurements of QoL indicators for Saskatoon.
+We have completed six iterations of data collection (2001, 2004, 2007, 2010, 2013, and 2019) to develop reliable and long-term measurements of QoL indicators for Saskatoon.
 To better reflect the populace, the research has consistently used three clusters of participants representing areas of High, Middle and Low socio-economic status (SES).
 This study represents one of the most comprehensive and detailed time-series studies of QoL at the neighbourhood level in Canada.
 Furthermore, the research is unique in that it has successfully employed a mixed-method approach (quantitative and qualitative).
 In each of the study years, data collection has involved a telephone survey, face-to-face interviews, focus groups and discussions with key policy informants.
 In addition, we have hosted a series of community policy fora which have informed both the research process and have initiated policies and strategies aimed at improving QoL in Saskatoon.

-• Social Economy – This is a continuation of CUISR’s work over the first six years on community economic development.
-It was this work that largely inspired a CURA application on the social economy submitted to SSHRC by the Centre for the Study of Co-operatives.
-This project, “Linking, Learning, Leveraging Social Enterprises, Knowledgeable Economies, and Sustainable Communities,” (LLL) covers Saskatchewan, Manitoba, and northern Ontario and is linked to four other Canadian community-university research nodes as well as an international network of scholars.
-As a key partner, CUISR was responsible for the Saskatchewan portion of the research.
+- Social Economy and Social Relations – This is a continuation of CUISR’s foundational work on community economic development.
+It was this work that largely inspired a CURA application on the social economy submitted to SSHRC by the Centre for the Study of Co-operatives in partnership with CUISR.
+This project, “Linking, Learning, Leveraging: Social Enterprises, Knowledgeable Economies, and Sustainable Communities” (LLL), covers Saskatchewan, Manitoba, and northern Ontario and is linked to four other Canadian community-university research nodes as well as an international network of scholars.
+As a key partner, CUISR was responsible for the Saskatchewan research.

 Social economy enterprises (co-operatives, community economic development organizations, not-for-profits and other voluntary sector initiatives) are flexible tools for individuals and communities to address poverty, social and occupational exclusion and to produce new wealth.
 This is done by pursuing sustainable livelihoods, place-based redevelopments, and building local capacity and social supports.
-The research considers what Canada can learn from the social economy’s contributions to date and how we can use this knowledge in public policy.
-To produce conclusions and models for best practices that can be widely applied, research is also needed on whether such models and practices need to be rethought or adapted to fit different cultural contexts such as Aboriginal communities.
+CUISR’s research considers what Canada can learn from the social economy’s contributions to date and how we can use this knowledge in public policy.

 Traditional economic development initiatives have not served the inner cities and other marginalized communities of Saskatchewan.
 Too often "success" is defined in a narrow, short-term manner.
-When success is defined in the longer-term and using a variety of indicators, the links between economy, society and environment within the community become inevitable.
-Critically examining success will allow partner organizations to more accurately evaluate the effectiveness of their own programs.
-Evaluation of the consequences of economic investment will also show where partners make unique contributions to economic development, and where their contributions share common ground.
-Not only does this contribute to building consensus among development agencies, but it also constitutes a valuable research program for both faculty and a platform to train students to analyze, understand, and contribute to economic development within the region in the future.
+When success is defined in the longer-term and using a variety of indicators, the links between economy, society, and environment within the community become inevitable.
+Critically examining success allows partner organizations to more accurately evaluate the effectiveness of their own programs.
+Evaluation of the consequences of economic investment also shows where partners make unique contributions to economic development, and where their contributions share common ground.
+Not only does this contribute to building consensus among development agencies, but it also constitutes a valuable research program for both faculty and a platform to train students to analyze, understand, and contribute to economic development.

-CUISR research studies the relationship between the local context (social, demographic, economic and political) in Saskatoon and Saskatchewan and the global, structural forces affecting the communities of the province.
-The role of government programs (and particularly the creation of microenterprises and entrepreneurship) within Saskatoon and across Saskatchewan is also an important focus of study (especially the extent to which policy and programs help or hinder community ownership and development).
+CUISR research studies the relationship between the local context (social, demographic, economic and political) in Saskatoon, Saskatchewan, and beyond and the global, structural forces affecting the communities of the province.
+The role of government programs (and particularly the creation of microenterprises and entrepreneurship) is also an important focus of study, especially the extent to which policy and programs help or hinder community ownership and development—and with what implications for social relations.

-• Rural-Urban Community Links – The purpose of this strategy is to explore the interdependencies and contradictions between urban and rural areas in Saskatchewan so that both can remain sustainable and citizens can choose whether to remain, relocate, or even move repeatedly between the two as many Aboriginal people do.
-This strategy was developed as a response to the rapid changes occurring in the makeup and character of Saskatchewan’s rural and urban communities, and in the social and economic links between them.
+- Rural-Urban Community Links – The purpose of this strategy is to explore the interdependencies and contradictions between urban and rural areas in Saskatchewan and beyond so that both can remain sustainable and citizens can choose whether to remain, relocate, or even move repeatedly between the two as many Indigenous people do.
+This strategy was developed as a response to the rapid changes occurring in the makeup and character of rural and urban communities, and in the social and economic links between them.

-• Building Alliances for Indigenous Women’s Community Development – Indigenous peoples have survived “globalization” for millennia.
+- Indigenous Community Development – Indigenous peoples have survived “globalization” for millennia.
 For most, the struggle to achieve rights over lives, lands, labour, and knowledge is still ongoing.
 The current version of globalization is creating new threats to Indigenous women (and children) who are often at the bottom of the chain of development, though they remain important stewards of the world’s linguistic and biodiversity.
 But economic globalization also offers spaces where Indigenous peoples can define their own development based on cultural affirmation and decolonization and build alliances for mutual assistance.

-This strategic direction was another new development for CUISR in 2007, but built on an existing collaboration among colleagues in Western Canada and Costa Rica who were maintaining local and national networks with community-based women and seeks to bring indigenous women in Canada, Central, and South America together to explore successes and barriers to community development, a key element of which is understanding how the local and the global can be mutually supportive as well as destructive to subordinated populations.
+This strategic direction built on an existing collaboration among colleagues in Western Canada and Costa Rica who were maintaining local and national networks with community-based women and seeking to bring Indigenous women in Canada, Central, and South America together to explore successes and barriers to community development, a key element of which is understanding how the local and the global can be mutually supportive as well as destructive to subordinated populations.
+See the report on Roundtable on Indigenous Women’s Community Development in Western Canada, University of Saskatchewan, 21-22 October 2005, co-sponsored by CUISR.

-Respecting and recentring the knowledge of grassroots women, the research represents a holistic view of sustainable community development typified by the medicine wheel.
-Consistent with United Nations Sustainable Human Development precepts and practices, it aims to connect micro and macro processes, participatory and policy approaches, in exploring elimination of violence against women and children; education, health, and other capacity-building; economic and business development for well-being and sustainability; and justice and governance.
-Our understandings of the effects of colonialism have been enriched through our work in other areas.
+Respecting and recentring the knowledge of grassroots men women, the strategic research represents a holistic view of sustainable community development typified by the medicine wheel.
+Consistent with the Truth and Reconciliation Commission Calls to Action and the United Nations Sustainable Human Development precepts and practices, it aims to connect micro and macro processes, participatory and policy approaches, in exploring elimination of violence against women and children; education, health, and other capacity-building; economic and business development for well-being and sustainability; and justice and governance.

-From the development of the first CUExpo in 2003 to our forthcoming book in collaboration with Saskatchewan Population Health and Evaluation Research Unit (SPHERU)—Journeys in Community-based Research, ed.
-Jeffery, Findlay, Martz, & Clarke (Canadian Plains Research Center)—we have been committed to authentic partnerships as process and product of research.
+From the development of the first CUExpo in 2003 to our book in collaboration with Saskatchewan Population Health and Evaluation Research Unit (SPHERU)—Journeys in Community-based Research, ed.
+Jeffery, Findlay, Martz, & Clarke (University of Regina Press) to our participation in the SSHRC-funded Community First: Impacts of Community Engagement (CFICE)—we have been committed to authentic partnerships as process and product of research.
+University Co-Director and CFICE researcher Isobel M. Findlay co-edited with CFICE principal investigator Peter Andrée and academic co-lead David Peacock a special issue (Transformations through “Community-First” Engagement), Engaged Scholar Journal: Community-engaged research, teaching, and learning, Vol. 4 (2) (Fall 2018).

 The following are some examples of outcomes related to knowledge sharing, training, and policy-making:

-• Development of a mechanism for on-going communication between researchers and decision-makers (e.g. health district board members, chief executive officers, senior administrators) to enhance implementation of research evidence;
+- Development of a mechanism for on-going communication between researchers and decision-makers (e.g. health authority members, chief executive officers, senior administrators) to enhance implementation of research evidence;

 Reimagining Sustainable Communities